Homophobia in ethnic minority communities: Homophobia and Historically Black Colleges and Universities

-With the push for a more inclusive environment, some are still pushing the archaic ideologies of scholarly Black men and women on their campuses.
+Despite the push for a more inclusive environment, there is reluctance to update the image of scholarly Black men and women on their campuses.
 In 2009, on the campus of the famed all-male Morehouse College, a new dress code policy was enacted that explicitly barred students from wearing women's clothing to any sponsored University events.
-This was a direct response to the college's students who were feminine presenting.
-The purpose of the dress code policy is to promote the vision of a “Morehouse Man” which is a “leader on campus and within the community.”
-This incident comes 6-years after a gay-bashing incident on the Morehouse campus after a mistaken sexual advanced was made by one male-student to another.
-Nevertheless, the college has begun to make changes to support its LGBTQ+ students and has established a task force to tackle its diversity and tolerance issues.
+This was a direct response to feminine-presenting students at the college.
+The stated purpose of the dress code policy was to promote the vision of a “Morehouse Man” which is a “leader on campus and within the community.”
+This incident came 6-years after a gay-bashing incident on the Morehouse campus in which a student beat a classmate, who he mistakenly believed had made a sexual advance toward him, with a baseball bat.
+In more recent years, the college has made changes to support its LGBTQ+ students, including establishing a task force, founding an LGBTQ student organization, and accepting transgender men as students.